 The Series A Preferred Warrants are exercisable beginning on the first anniversary of the date of their original issuance until and including the fifth anniversary of the date of such issuance.
 At the time of issuance, the exercise price of each Series A Preferred Warrant was equal to a 15.0% premium to the per share estimated NAV of our Common Stock most recently published and designated as the applicable NAV by us at the time of issuance.
 However, in accordance with the terms of the Series A Preferred Warrants, the exercise price of each Series A Preferred Warrant issued prior to the reverse stock split in 2019 (the "Reverse Stock Split") was automatically adjusted to reflect the effect of the Reverse Stock Split and, in the discretion of our Board of Directors, the exercise price and the number of shares issuable upon exercise of each Series A Preferred Warrant issued prior to the special dividend in 2019 was adjusted to reflect the effect of the Special Dividend.
-As of March 31, 2024, there were 1,444,258 Series A Preferred Warrants to purchase 369,653 shares of Common Stock outstanding.
+As of June 30, 2024, there were 988,794 Series A Preferred Warrants to purchase 250,777 shares of Common Stock outstanding.

 From February 2020 through June 2022, we conducted a continuous public offering of our Series A Preferred Stock and Series D Preferred Stock.
-Commencing in June 2022, the Company has conducted a public offering with respect to shares of its Series A1 Preferred Stock of up to approximately \$692.3 million, par value \$0.001 per share with an initial stated value of \$25.00 per share, subject to adjustment.
-The Company has filed a Registration Statement on Form S-11 in respect of such offering and anticipates continuing the offering upon effectiveness of such Registration Statement on Form S-11.
-Nothing contained in this Quarterly Report on Form 10-Q is or shall be deemed to be an offer to sell any securities of the Company, or the solicitation of any offer to buy any securities of the Company, in any jurisdiction, which may only be made pursuant to appropriate offering documentation.
+Since June 2022, the Company has been conducting a public offering with respect to shares of its Series A1 Preferred Stock.
 We intend to use the net proceeds from the offerings for general corporate purposes, acquisitions of shares of our Common Stock and Preferred Stock, whether through one or more tender offers, share repurchases or otherwise, and acquisitions consistent with our acquisition and asset management strategies.
-As of March 31, 2024, we had issued 11,127,248 shares of Series A1 Preferred Stock, 8,251,657 shares of Series A Preferred Stock and 56,857 shares of Series D Preferred Stock and received aggregate net proceeds of \$439.0 million after commissions, fees and allocated costs.
+As of June 30, 2024, we had issued 11,492,002 shares of Series A1 Preferred Stock, 8,251,657 shares of Series A Preferred Stock and 56,857 shares of Series D Preferred Stock and received aggregate net proceeds of \$446.9 million after commissions, fees and allocated costs.